Children, Adolescents, and Adults with ADHD Are Valued

 Articles related to ADHD:

-ADHD is a brain-based disorder.
-It is not imaginary and not changeable with stern parenting or strict education.
-It is how a person’s brain is wired, hard-wired, often for life.
+ADHD is a brain-based condition.
+It’s not imaginary and not changeable with stern parenting or strict education.
+It’s how a person’s brain is wired, hard-wired, often for life.
 Some people with ADHD have the “inattentive” type while others have the “hyperactive/impulsive” type.
 Inattention means that your mind drifts and allows you to wander off the task in front of you.
 It’s difficult to pay attention over time to the narrow, limited focus of a job or task.

-The “hyperactive/impulsive” type is the type that most people think of when they think of ADHD.
+The “hyperactive/impulsive” type is the ADHD type that most people think of when they think of ADHD.
 The overly active, or “hyperactive”, means full of energy and continuously on the move, not staying still.
-Or at least this is the way that the person with ADHD might seem to parents, friends, spouses, and relatives who do not have ADHD.
+Or at least this is the way that the person with ADHD might appear to parents, friends, spouses, and relatives who do not have ADHD.
 The social situations in which this individual finds himself are mainly a problem if he is restricted and cannot freely move around.
 If stopped, he/she becomes really uncomfortable.
 Maybe uncomfortable to the point of being upset and disruptive.
-In the classroom or business meeting these individuals talk out of turn.
-Children “fidget” even when they are asked to sit still.
-If he or she cannot move much they might start tapping their fingers or toes.
+In the classroom or in a business meeting these individuals talk out of turn.
+Children “fidget” even when they’re asked to sit still.
+If he cannot move much he might start tapping his fingers or the toes of his shoes.
 Anything that helps “get the wiggles out.”
 They’re restless.
+Continuously.

-The impulsivity part of ADHD would be funny if it did not so often lead to dilemmas.
-The quick action of people with ADHD means that at times these individuals’ bodies move and act before the executive circuits of their brain, their mind, has even thought about it.
-The dilemma can be illustrated with the old military sequence of shooting a weapon at a target: ready, aim, fire.
-The person with ADHD-style impulsivity might well fire before any thought takes place, then he thinks about it and gets ready and aims.
-One can see the risk of harm.
-The summersault can start and complete before the child thinks about the mud puddle just ahead.
+The impulsive part of ADHD might be funny if it didn’t so often lead to dilemmas.
+The quick action of people with ADHD means that at times these individuals’ bodies move and act before the executive circuits of their brain have even thought about it.
+The problem with this situation can be shown using the old military target practice firing sequence of shooting a weapon at a target: ready, aim, fire.
+The impulsive person with ADHD might shoot the weapon before any thought takes place, then he thinks about it and gets ready and aims.
+One can see the risk.
+The front yard summersault can start and complete before the child thinks about the mud puddle just ahead.
 Another aspect of this is interrupting others when they are talking.
 Or bursting into a social group uninvited.
 And making snap decisions, even important ones with long-term consequences, without much thought.

-As These 3 Aspects of ADHD Sort Out Among Individuals…
+As These 3 Parts of ADHD Sort Out Among Individuals…

-As we sort these 3 features among people who have ADHD, it gives us 3 types:
+As we sort these 3 parts of ADHD among the people who have ADHD, it gives us 3 types: